 We've been known to have the sousaphone player #livestream from his phone, too.
 Would that work with P2P streams?

-in reply to Damn the Torpedoes
+in reply to Inveterate Docsplainer

 You can follow yourself, I do that to boost content I made in other places into my personal timeline here.
 But, you don't need a new account to follow people on other platforms - if I follow a Pixelfed photographer from this account, I'll see their photos and comments, and be able to interact with both!
 They will also be able to see any photos I posted from my end.